-- (b) Required Dipping or treatment of Livestock. - (1) The owner or caretaker of livestock on infested or exposed premises in the tick eradication quarantine area, or infested or exposed premises in the temporary preventative quarantined area must present them to be scratch inspected and dipped with subsequent dipping every seven to 14 days until the livestock are moved from the premise in accordance with these regulations, except as provided in paragraph (5) of this subsection. - (2) The 14-day interval may be extended due to circumstances beyond the control of the owner upon approval by an authorized representative of the commission.
+- (1) Dipping Requirements: - (A)(1) The owner or caretaker of livestock on infested or exposed premises in the tick eradication quarantine area, or infested or exposed premises in the temporary preventative quarantined area must present them to be scratch inspected and dipped with subsequent dipping every seven to 14 days until the livestock are moved from the premise in accordance with these regulations, except as provided in paragraph (3)(B) (5) of this subsection. - (B)(2) The 14-day interval may be extended due to circumstances beyond the control of the owner upon approval by an authorized representative of the commission.
 In no event will the extension be more than three days.
-If the extension is granted, no certificate for movement will be issued after the 14th day, and the next dip must be on the original 14-day schedule. - (3) All scratch inspection and dipping must be done under instructions issued by the commission.
+If the extension is granted, no certificate for movement will be issued after the 14th day, and the next dip must be on the original 14-day schedule. - (3) All scratch inspection and dipping must be done under instructions by the commission.
 All requirements will be in written form directed to the owner or caretaker.
 An inspector for the Commission will deliver the instructions in person along with a copy of these regulations.
-All premise boundaries will be listed in the instructions. - (4) The scratch inspection and first dip must be within 14 days from the date infestation or exposure is discovered unless otherwise approved by the commission. - (5) The starting date for infested premises for Table I (Pasture Vacation Schedule, South of Highway 90) and Table II (Pasture Vacation Schedule, North of Highway 90), is the date of the first clean dipping of 100% of the livestock.
-The starting date for exposed premises for Table I and Table II is when 100% of the livestock on the premise have been dipped.
-Copies of Table I (Pasture Vacation Schedule, South of Highway 90) and Table II (Pasture Vacation Schedule, North of Highway 90) may be obtained from the Texas Animal Health Commission, P.O.
-Box 12966, Austin, Texas 78711.
+All premise boundaries will be listed in the instructions. - (C)(4) The scratch inspection and first dip must be within 14 days from the date infestation or exposure is discovered unless otherwise approved by the commission. - (5) The starting date for infested premises for Table I (Pasture Vacation Schedule, South of Highway 90) and Table II (Pasture Vacation Schedule, North of Highway 90), is the date of the first clean dipping of 100% of the livestock.
+The starting date for exposed premises for Table I (Pasture Vacation Schedule, South of Highway 90) and Table II (Pasture Vacation Schedule, North of Highway 90) may be obtained from the Texas Animal Health Commission, P.O.
+Box 12966, Austin, Texas 78711. - (2) Authorized Treatment Requirements: - (A) Following the first clean dipping of 100% of the livestock, the cattle may be treated with injectable doramectin in lieu of systematic dipping.
+The owner or caretaker of cattle on an infested or exposed premise must present them to be scratch inspected and treated with injectable doramectin every 25-28 days until the livestock are moved from the premises in accordance with these regulations, except as provided in paragraph (3)(B) of this subsection. - (B) Treatment of doramectin shall by administered by subcutaneous injection by a representative of the commission.